List of Bluey characters: Winton

 Winton is an English Bulldog who is one of Bluey's friends.
 He has shown difficulty in respecting personal space, but has gotten better with it over time.
 His parents are divorced, but his father is in a new relationship with the Terriers' mum.

 The Terriers

 The Terriers are triplet Schnauzer brothers.
 They commonly roleplay as Roman soldiers.
 Their mum was a single parent, but she is currently in a new relationship with Winton's father, Cornelius.

 Pretzel

 Pretzel is a Chihuahua in Bluey's class.
 Initially depicted as shy to play with his friends, he eventually becomes open to playing with them after seeing his classmates work together.
 He has a pet guinea pig that ran away.
 His parentage is unknown, but dialogue in "The Sign" shows that he is implied to have two mothers; this would make them the first LGBTQ+ characters in the series.

-Bingo's classmates
+Kindy attendees

+The attendees of the Kindy are taught by Mrs Retriever.